-Each semester the Language Learning Center offer several presentations, workshops or trainings geared primarily toward faculty, TAs, and researchers involved in language learning - although anyone is welcome.
+Each semester the Language Learning Center offers several presentations, workshops, or trainings geared primarily toward faculty, TAs, and researchers involved in language learning - although anyone is welcome.
 You are welcome to bring a lunch or snack.
 All events are free and take place in the Language Learning Center, Ortega Hall, in room 124.

 Sessions are videotaped and available for viewing on the LLC YouTube Channel and are linked to the individual talks below (if available).

 Wednesday, Aug.
 30, 2017, 2:00 - 3:00, Lab 6

 David Páez, TA, Dept. of Spanish and Portuguese

 This workshop will be focused on the basic functions of PRAAT.
 You will learn how to navigate through the program, to set it up for your specific needs, and to make basic acoustic analyses.